Dissipation induced extended-localized transition

 With advancements in non-Hermitian physics and the manipulation of both dissipation and quantum coherence in experimental settings, recent years have witnessed a growing interest in studying dissipative open quantum systems.
 Dissipation can profoundly change the properties of quantum systems, leading to various types of phase transitions~\cite{TProsen2008,Mebrahtu,Medvedyeva,Shastri2020,Soriente,Yamamoto,WNie,Kawabata,Brunelli,LingNaWu,Kuzmin}.
-The impact of dissipation on localization has also garnered considerable attention~\cite{Gurvitz2000,Nowak2012,Rayanov2013,Yamilov2012,Mujumdar2020,Weidemann2021,Huse2015,Yusipov,Yusipov2,Longhi2023}.
-It's worth noting that dissipation can reduce coherence, thereby disrupting or even destroying AL~\cite{Gurvitz2000,Nowak2012,Rayanov2013,Yamilov2012,Mujumdar2020,Weidemann2021}, which arises from quantum interference.
-On the other hand, certain types of dissipation can drive AL into a stable state that retains its localized properties without being destroyed~\cite{Yusipov,Yusipov2}.
-However, all previous studies on the impact of dissipation on localization did not involve MEs.
-When considering MEs, a natural and fundamental question arises: what physical phenomena will emerge from the interplay of dissipation and MEs?
+The impact of dissipation on the localization and transport properties in disordered~\cite{Gurvitz2000,Nowak2012,Rayanov2013,Yamilov2012,Mujumdar2020,Weidemann2021,Huse2015,Yusipov,Yusipov2,Longhi2023} and quasiperiodic systems~\cite{Purkayastha2017,Saha2022,Lacerda2021,Goold0,Dwiputra2021,Goold1,Goold2} has also garnered widespread attention.
+It has been observed that dephasing noise can transform other forms of transport behavior into diffusive~\cite{Saha2022,Lacerda2021,Goold0}, thus, for subdiffusive and localized systems, dephasing can destroy AL and enhance transport.
+When considering the presence of MEs, the coupling of the system boundaries to baths may significantly increase environment-assisted quantum transport~\cite{Dwiputra2021} and energy current rectification~\cite{Goold1}.